 But just like a teenager with their first SMART phone, you might go a little overboard checking out different apps in the beginning.
 Fortunately, you don't need to worry about your most useful extensions getting lost in the mess.
 You'll see your apps (or some of them, at least) on the toolbar at the left side of your screen.
 It's quick and easy to reorganise them by dragging and dropping the ones you want to move.

-5: Teams' translation tool can overcome language barriers
+Microsoft Teams' translation tool can overcome communication barriers

-If you and your team are talking through direct messages, there are also a couple of things you can do to make sure important messages don't get lost in the chat-log.
-By clicking on a message, then on the ellipsis, you can save a message or mark it as unread so you can come back to it in your own time.
+Use direct messages?
+You can make sure important messages don't get lost in the chat-log.
+Save a message or mark it as unread so you can come back to it in your own time.
 Being able to keep track of important instructions or managerial feedback is an important part of how to use Microsoft Teams effectively.

 If your organisation uses Teams, then getting set up on it should definitely be part of your employee onboarding process.
 Managers can even customise the employee experience by pre-installing app extensions onto their Teams profile.
-So for example, if your company uses Weekly10, you can make sure new employees all get access to our extension when you set them up with a Teams account.
-This is especially useful for getting remote workers set up, as it gives you the opportunity to make sure they have everything they need.
+Make sure new employees all get access to our app when you set them up with a Teams account.
+This is especially useful for getting remote workers set up.
+This gives you the opportunity to make sure they have everything they need.

-10: Mark messages as urgent when you really need to
+Mark messages as urgent (but only when you really need to)